Lunchtime COVID-19 transmission at Sask. high school shows weak spot in protection plan | CBC News

 "We haven't had any cases of transmission at all anywhere in Prairie South when people have been masked," Baldwin said.
 "If you can think of a way for them to [eat lunch] while they were all masked up, then then that would be great.
 I haven't been able to think of that yet."

-He said the students who were in a car together both wore masks when they were with thei respective cohorts.
+He said the students who were in a car together both wore masks when they were with their respective cohorts.

 "They just happened to be eating lunch with a buddy and the buddy turned out to have a positive test afterwards.
 So, you know, that's more bad luck than it is anything else.
 I don't think that the kids are doing anything wrong."